ACM40960/project-shubidiwoop/README.md

 ![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)
 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

 Welcome to the project repository!
-This project aims to leverage machine learning algorithms to predict sports outcomes, project league standings, and provide insights into betting odds.
+This project aims to leverage machine learning algorithms to predict sports outcomes, league standings, and provide insights into betting odds.
 By combining historical sports statistics and real-time odds data, this project enhances the understanding of sports events and their potential outcomes.

 **View this README in light mode for better graph visibility.**